SweetySeelam2/Marketing_AB_Testing-Conversion_Prediction/README.md

 © 2025 Sweety Seelam.
 This work is proprietary and protected by copyright.
 All content, models, code, and visuals are © 2025 Sweety Seelam.
 No part of this project, app, code, or analysis may be copied, reproduced, distributed, or used for any purpose—commercial or otherwise—without explicit written permission from the author.

-For licensing, commercial use, or collaboration inquiries, please contact: LinkedIn | Email: sweetyseelam2@gmail.com
+For licensing, commercial use, or collaboration inquiries, please contact: Email: sweetyseelam2@gmail.com

 ---